 Photo taken in:ThessalonikiCountry name at time of photo:GreeceCountry name today:Greece

 He went to the Turkish school first; he knew Turkish very well.
 He also went to the Jewish school.
 Later, he went to the Alliance school.
 He finished the Alliance school and went straight to work.

 My father was of very low profile.
 He didn't like to stand out so much.
 He had a hearing problem.
-He lost his hearing when he was quite young.
-From around the age of 40 he couldn’t hear well, so he didn’t enjoy socializing much.
+He had lost his hearing since he was quite young.
+From around forty years old he couldn’t hear well so he didn’t enjoy socializing much.